Sir Charles Fergusson, 7th Baronet: Early life and military career

+He took the 5th Division to France in August 1914 shortly after the outbreak of the First World War.
+He remained in command of the division during all of its early battles on the Western Front until he was suddenly removed from his command on 18 October, "ostensibly because he was being promoted to Lieutenant-General", with Major General Thomas Morland taking over the 5th Division.

+The real reason, however, appears to be that Field Marshal Sir John French, commander-in-chief (C-in-C) of the British Expeditionary Force (BEF) on the Western Front, wanted Fergusson's removal, not believing that the latter had it in him to successfully command a division, despite the fact that Fergusson had been doing so for the past two months.

+Fergusson, promoted to lieutenant general, then returned to the United Kingdom and briefly took command of the 9th (Scottish) Division, a newly created Kitchener's Army formation, from October to December 1914.

+Returning to France, he commanded II Corps of the BEF from January 1915 onwards.
+In February 1915 he was promoted to Knight Commander of the Order of the Bath (KCB), "in connection with Operations in the Field".
+He was appointed a Commander of the Order of Leopold in 1916.In May 1916 he was moved on to take over XVII Corps from Lieutenant General Sir Julian Byng, which he led until the end of the war, caused by the Armistice with Germany, in November 1918.

-After the war Fergusson was a Military Governor of Cologne before he retired in 1922.
+After the war Fergusson, promoted to the rank of full general in July 1921, was a military governor of Cologne before he retired from the army in 1922.

 Governor-General of New Zealand

 A year after an unsuccessful attempt to enter parliament through the South Ayrshire constituency in the 1923 general election, Fergusson was appointed Governor-General of New Zealand and served until 1930.
 His father, Sir James Fergusson, had served as a Governor of New Zealand, and his son Lord Ballantrae was the tenth and last British-appointed governor-general.

 On 20 June 1929 Fergusson was involved in a railway accident, following the 1929 Murchison earthquake.
 Attached to the rear of a train leaving the National Dairy Show at Palmerston North with 200 passengers on board, the Viceregal carriage contained the Governor-General and his wife and other members of the Viceregal party.
-The train hit a slip between Paekakariki and Pukerua Bay, with the locomotive falling down a steep bank and injuring the driver.
+The train hit a slip between Paekākāriki and Pukerua Bay, with the locomotive falling down a steep bank and injuring the driver.
 The first three carriages of the train also left the rails, but the Viceregal carriage remained on the tracks, and Fergusson and his party suffered only minor cuts and bruises.